Outdoor Vertical Gardens

 After a month or so, you can mount the panel in its permanent, vertical position.

-If you can pick them up here at our nursery, we can offer pre-planted, established vertical succulent panels by special order only.
-Unfortunately, we do not offer this product in our Web Shop, cannot accommodate requests for custom designs, and we cannot ship.
+Here at our nursery, we can offer pre-planted, established vertical succulent panels by special order only.
+Unfortunately, we cannot accommodate requests for custom designs, and we cannot ship.
 Orders for pre-planted panels require a wait of between one and three weeks if they are available; availability is limited to pre-planted panels on hand at our growers.

 Hanging them up